dockstore/dockstore-ui/SOP.md

 ```

 **Notes**:
+* On `dockstore-staging` and `dockstore-production`, the Dockstore API is binded to port 8443, with TLS configured.
+On local development environments, it is binded to port 8080.
 * `quayRedirectURI` and `githubRedirectURI` are only used for the development of the web service, when the Web UI is bypassed, their values are ignored otherwise
 * `hibernate.hbm2ddl.auto` can be set to:
   * `create`: Clears the database on restart